Left the Background Music On

 - Chuck, in the series of the same name, goes to face his boss at the electronics store.
 Spaghetti Western music swells... and Chuck looks at a co-worker who sheepishly turns off the hi-fi.

-- In Monty Python's Flying Circus's infamous Cheese Shop sketch, John Cleese's character enters to the sound of folk music, and actually passes one man playing a bouzouki inside the shop, while two other men are dancing to the music.
+- In the infamous Cheese Shop sketch in Monty Python's Flying Circus John Cleese's character enters to the sound of folk music, and actually passes one man playing a bouzouki inside the shop, while two other men are dancing to the music.
 Cleese is briefly puzzled about this, but, aside from casually mentioning it one time, he seems to forget all about them when the shop owner enters the scene.
-Besides this, the music is not further acknowledged, before near the end of the sketch, where Cleese suddenly turns around and shouts for the assembly to "SHUT THAT BLOODY DANCING UP!"
+Besides this, the music is not further acknowledged, before near the end of the sketch, where Cleese suddenly turns around and shouts for the assembly to "SHUT THAT BLOODY DANCING UP!'"

 - In The Goodies, Tim Brooke-Taylor's character often starts playing "Land of Hope and Glory" while he delivers an inspirational speech.